Do you need a 24-hour attorney in the Denver area?

 The criminal defense system has one underpinning foundation: that you are innocent until proven guilty.

 For this reason, you need an attorney as soon as possible after the police arrest you.
-An attorney can advise you which questions you should and should not answer, as well as hurry the process along for getting you bailed out of jail and back at home to await your court date.
+An attorney can advise you which questions you should and should not answer, as well as hurry the process along to get you bailed out of jail and back at home to await your court date.
 This is especially useful when the police arrest you on a weekend or holiday.
+If you need a specific Colorado bail amount by crime, our Denver criminal defense attorney can provide that information!

 The Miranda Rights